-The availability of remotely sensed data for archaeological investigation differs widely from country to country in Europe.
+The availability of remotely sensed data for archaeological investigation differs widely from country to country all around the world, and also within Europe.
 Some countries and regions offer publicly available remotely sensed data, whereas others adopt a business model for the availability of remotely sensed data, or simply restrict access.
 Especially in Germany this is well illustrated by the differentiated approach to public availability of LIDAR data.
 Two states out of 16 offer open free downloadable LIDAR data for public use as of spring 2017.
 The LIDAR archives are traditionally stored in the 16 state survey departments where requisition of LIDAR data requires larger investments for use and sharing under common license.
 However, more and more countries, states, regions, and municipalities are making remote sensing archives available to the general public on a European scale.
-This project is also a testament to the changing attitudes towards open data, as the point clouds of Unterfranken in Germany were made available for scientific investigations as XYZ point clouds for the lunior Research Group, Digital Humanities, Heidelberg University.
-The main reasons for open data can be defined as a combination between increased use, quality of information, and cost efficiency.
-All factors influence each other, but the key influence is increased use.
-Naturally it is extremely difficult to measure the exact effect without a complete picture of service and use of LIDAR data.
-However, especially in the case of archaeological practice, it is a beneficial point of view to understand potential quality production of knowledge.
-Cost and time efficiency for the requisition of data is dependent on market consumption and use.
-The argument against open and free data is often that revenue will be spent on new scanning campaigns for improved datasets.
-However, a large amount of any revenue will be consumed by maintaining bureaucracy and paperwork in order to control distribution.
-For Germany, it can be seen that it is not small amounts of money that is generated in the sale of LIDAR data (TABLE 5).
+This project is also a testament to the changing attitudes towards open data, as point clouds of Unterfranken in Germany were made available for scientific investigations as XYZ point clouds for the Junior Research Group, Digital Humanities, Heidelberg University.
+Advances towards open and freely available LIDAR data can also be seen by the increasing amount of international repositories and portals publicly available for use and download, e.g. OpenTopography, USGS Earth Explorer, Lidar Online, Open Access Hub, and many more.
+Open sources for global datasets are available for continental, national and regional studies by SRTM Global and ASTER Global DEMs, obtainable at earthexplorer.usgs.gov.
+The result of such initiatives impacts potential use by removing barriers of cost and time, and thus improves data quality.
+By the possibility of control comparison and added spatial information, new data will be enriched by already known information, and improve the scale of potential investigation.
+However, in situations where remotely sensed data is only publicly available by request or payments, cost by time and value, can directly halt projects of improvement or innovation.
+When a request for remotely sensed data is necessary, it slows down the process of acquisition for any project.